 A Letter From Santa,

-Santacon’s charity component is not just white-bearded lip service.
-Since 2012, the event raised over $200,000 for local charities including, City Harvest, The Ali Forney Center, Toys for Tots, The Food Bank for New York City, Dance Parade and Materials for the Arts to name just a few of our charitable causes.
+Since Santacon.nyc’s 2012 transitioned to a 501c3 Not for Profit, the event has raised over $300,000 for local charities including, City Harvest, The Ali Forney Center, Toys for Tots, The Food Bank for New York City, Dance Parade and Materials for the Arts to name just a few of our charitable causes.
 Santa’s elves worked hand-in-hand with these organizations to benefit those in need.